 A 25C tire on a 17C wheel – better comfort but no better speed or handling than a 23C tire on a 15C wheel.
 23C tire on 17C wheel at right pressure will get you somewhat improved comfort with improved aero if the rim has at least a rounded nose rather than box or V profile.

 A 25C tire on 19C or wider wheel – best comfort, improved speed and handling over options above.
 A nice set-up for long endurance rides at a good average speed (18mph/29kph or higher)

-A 23C tire on a 19C or wider wheel – best speed and handling combination.
-If you’ve chosen this set-up, crits and road races are probably high on your list and comfort further down your list of what matters though there are plenty of wheelsets in this width that will be plenty comfortable to start without the need of a wider tire.
+A 23C tire on a 19C or narrower wheel – best speed.
+If you’ve chosen this set-up, crits, road races or TTs and triathlons are probably your passion, deeper aero wheels are probably your preferred hoops and and comfort is further down your list of what matters though there are plenty of wheelsets in this width that will be plenty comfortable to start without the need of a wider tire.